salad-server/lettuce-web/README.md

 The frontend of this server.
 Created using Vue 3.
 The API can be found in the `/api` directory.
 Internally, this project is called mini-web.
 You can read the route information in `ROUTES.md`.

 This frontend was designed to work the stack that salad-sever is using.
-In theory this could work with other stacks by modifying the queries in the API, as the API uses the [standard golang project layout](https://github.com/golang-standards/project-layout).
+In theory this could work with other stacks by modifying the queries in the API, as the API follows the [standard golang project layout](https://github.com/golang-standards/project-layout).

 ## Differences